ModUDuke/Causal-Inference-Introduction/chapter2.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:6238dbab2d
-## Calculating Ice Cream Recipe Changes I
+## Calculating Ice Cream Recipe Changes, part 1
 Suppose Eddie's Ice Cream wants to know the effect of a new chocolate ice cream recipe on how many cartons of ice cream someone buys next month.
 They try distributing their new chocolate ice cream to one grocery store, and after a month, they survey three regular Eddie's customers at this store.
 The first person surveyed bought 10 fewer cartons of Eddie's ice cream after changing the recipe, the second bought 6 more cartons, and the third bought 5 fewer cartons.
 Assuming that no other factors that influenced their ice cream consumption, this would mean that the experiment's unit-level causal effects were -10, 6, -5 cartons of ice cream.
 Based on this sample, what was the average treatment effect (ATE) of changing the Eddie's chocolate ice cream recipe on ice cream consumption?
 *** =instructions
 - 3